turbonemesis/constitution/CONSTITUTION.md

 #### Section 1 - Name and Abbreviation

-The name of this organization shall be {OrganizationName}, hereafter referred to as {OrgAbbreviation}.
+A. The name of this organization shall be {OrganizationName}, hereafter referred to as {OrgAbbreviation}.

 ### Article II - Purpose & Powers

 #### Section 1 - The purpose of this organization shall be:

-• To provide an "official" way of defining cross-team software conventions which are applicable across {CompanyName}'s entire codebase
+A. To provide an "official" way of defining cross-team software conventions which are applicable across {CompanyName}'s entire codebase

 #### Section 2 – Scope of Power

-The {OrgAbbreviation} shall be given the power to do the following:
+A. The {OrgAbbreviation} shall be given the power to do the following:

-A. Enact rules to address all matters related to {CompanyName}'s software conventions and best practices with the purpose of improving software maintainability and/or improving the overall software development process
+1. Enact rules to address all matters related to {CompanyName}'s software conventions and best practices with the purpose of improving software maintainability and/or improving the overall software development process

 ### Article III - Membership

 #### Section 1 - Who is a member

-Membership	is	open	to	any	{CompanyName} employee who is interested in software.
+A. Membership	is	open	to	any	{CompanyName} employee who is interested in software.

 #### Section 2 - Who is an active voting member

-All current software team leads employed at {CompanyName} are to be considered active voting members or "Senators" under this constitution.
+A. All current software team leads employed at {CompanyName} are to be considered active voting members or "Senators" under this constitution.

 ### Article IV - Executive Branch